irawinder/FuzzyBuilder/Eclipse/README.md

 ![Fuzzy Builder by Ira Winder](../screenshots/current_release.png "Fuzzy Builder by Ira Winder")

-## How to use the Eclipse IDE for files in /Eclipse
+## How to use the Eclipse IDE for projects in /Eclipse

 1. Download and install latest [Eclipse IDE for Java Developers]( https://www.eclipse.org/downloads/packages/release/2019-09/r/eclipse-ide-java-developers)

 2. Download and install [Java SDK 13](https://www.oracle.com/technetwork/java/javase/downloads/jdk13-downloads-5672538.html)

-3. Import each java project folder into Ecplise as its own java project:
+3. Import each java project folder into Eclipse as its own java project:

 	**fuzzybuilder-core/** These are the core "back end" components of Fuzzy Builder.
 The classes are purposely NOT DEPENDENT on any front-end GUI libraries such as processing or javafx.